-Many investors unwittingly abide by Wall Street's rules of engagement, thinking that it's the only way to make money.
-But the Wall Street Wise actually guarantee Average Joe investors like you and me only one thing: that our interests matter less than their profits.
+Many investors unwittingly abide by Wall Street's rules of engagement, thinking it's the only way to make money.
+But the Wall Street wise actually guarantee average Joe investors like you and me only one thing: Our interests matter less than their profits.

 Wall Street is where the big dogs play -- Goldman Sachs, Merrill Lynch, JPMorgan Chase.
 But they play a game that's designed to give their banks all the money, leaving you holding an empty wallet.

 The wingtip crowd has a long track record to support that claim.
 For instance: